Immigrating Garden

 Safety

-Immigrating Garden
+Vietnamese Immigrating Garden (No1)

 2021

-Immigrating Garden (No1) is based on research about Vietnamese immigration community in Taiwan.
+this work is based on research about Vietnamese immigration community in Taiwan.
 Through months of research, I have chance to meet many Vietnamese people living in Taiwan who are refugees from ‘Vietnam-China war’, who are Vietnamese brides, imported labors, students etc., They are here but still miss their homeland, especially, the smells and tastes from home.

 Many of them try to collect Vietnamese plants to grow, from small rooftop of their houses to balcony of school’s dorms, back side of their factory, or even a random empty lands on street… They can use Vietnamese plants and herbs to cook, to use for traditional medical treatments as the way they have learned from their parents or grand-parents at home.
 Also, the familiar taste and smell give them a lot of power to against the nostalgia.